-Units 101 and 102 have lofted interior storage.
+\Unit 101 has lofted interior storage.

 A total of 12.75 FTEs are proposed.
 Each unit has assigned storage, private outdoor space, and interior washer/dryers.
-A bike rack is proposed on the property.
-Two units are slightly smaller than the minimum size listed in the APCHA Affordable Housing Development Policy.
+A bike rack, locking ski/snowboard storage, and hanging storage in the carport are proposed on the property.
+The revised project was required to reduce mass and scale which now results in four units that are slightly smaller than the minimum size listed in the APCHA Affordable Housing Development Policy.
+All units are within the 20% reduction allowance by APCHA.
 Criteria to grant a reduction to the minimum net livable square footage is addressed below.